 PlayPosit is a web tool that enables instructors to transform videos into interactive lessons.
-Compatible with YouTube, Vimeo, BeachBoard Media, and Zoom cloud recordings, PlayPosit allows instructors to add custom interactions without affecting the video itself.
+Compatible with YouTube, Vimeo, and BeachBoard Media, PlayPosit allows instructors to add custom interactions without affecting the video itself.
 Use it to easily clip and combine videos, then add activities such as quiz questions, discussion threads, polls, and annotations.
 PlayPosit is accessed within BeachBoard and does not require an extra login.
 Find out more about what PlayPosit can do.

 Accessing and Using PlayPosit in BeachBoard